 “They can be used to test domain expertise,” Lisa said.
 “Let’s say you are going after IT decision-makers.
 Create questions that are designed to test their domain expertise.”

 In your questions, include real brand names and non-existent brand names to weed out people who don’t know and to catch bots.

-“If they have an awareness of those fake brands, you know they aren’t in it for the right reasons,” Lisa said.
+“If they are aware of those fake brands, you know they aren’t in it for the right reasons,” Lisa said.

-Before even getting into the survey, make sure to ask good screener questions to get the right people to the survey.
+Before even getting into the survey, ask good screener questions to get the right people to the survey.

 But survey fraud can happen anywhere, which is why it’s so important to stay ahead of trying to prevent it.